Digital cinema packages High Quality low price

 Phoenix DCP recommends having at least one backup of your film on Blu-ray.
 Many things can go wrong at the theater where your film is playing.
 Having been in this industry for 18+ years, we have seen screenings canceled completely for reasons such as a malfunction in the digital projector.
 While this is not common, it is great to be able to present another option at that moment because you showed up prepared.
 Also, not all film festivals are created equal.
 Some do not have the ab

 This is meant only as a backup to a DCP.
 The Blu-ray will be created and you will receive one copy of the Blu-ray.
-Stand-alone Blu-ray orders are not being taken at this time.
-Nothing fancy here.
 This Blu-ray will automatically start on most players and will not have a menu or chapters.

 With this option, your DCP will be placed on a USB thumb drive with a label to identify all of the important information that the theater will need.